Saalim-Baba/PersonalWebsite/README.md

 ## Project Status 🚧

-This website is **still in development** and currently **not responsive**.
+This website is **still in development**.

 Things next on the list:
-1. Make mobile friendly
 2. Documentation
+3. Make some slight corrections like centering stuff, but not relevant at this point
-3. Add some more animation
+4. Add some more animation
-4. Fix some bugs that disturb the experience

 ## Getting Started 🛠